amoe/allen-moronuki/allen_moronuki_notes.md

 Implemented in VigenereCipher.hs.
 There isn't really much to this.
 Except that you can approach it using infinite list.

+## As-patterns

+Difficult exercise about as-patterns that I can't really understand.

 # 2019-10-22